-Indian Prime Minister makes historic visit to Israel
+India's Narendra Modi visits Israel

 Story highlights

-- Narendra Modi set to arrive in Tel Aviv later Tuesday
+- Narendra Modi arrived in Tel Aviv Tuesday

 - Visit marks 25 years of diplomatic relations between the two nations

-New Delhi (CNN)Narendra Modi is set to become the first Indian Prime Minister to visit Israel when he arrives in Tel Aviv later Tuesday, as part of a three day visit marking 25 years of diplomatic relations between the two nations.
+New Delhi (CNN)Narendra Modi has become the first Indian Prime Minister to visit Israel, arriving in Tel Aviv on Tuesday as part of a three-day visit to mark 25 years of diplomatic relations between the two nations.

-Commenting on social media ahead of his departure, Modi said he was looking forward to holding extensive talks with his "friend" Israeli Prime Minister Benjamin Netanyahu, "who shares a commitment for vibrant India-Israel ties."
+Commenting on social media ahead of his departure, Modi said he was looking forward to holding extensive talks with Israeli Prime Minister Benjamin Netanyahu, whom he called "my friend ... who shares a commitment for vibrant India-Israel ties."

-"From boosting economic ties to furthering people-to-people interactions, my Israel visit has a wide range of programmes," added Modi.
+"From boosting economic ties to furthering people-to-people interactions, my Israel visit has a wide range of programs," added Modi.

-The landmark visit includes meetings with industry leaders, members of the Indian community as well as Moshe Holtzberg, whose parents were killed in the 2008 Mumbai terrorist attacks.
+The landmark visit includes meetings with industry leaders and members of the Indian community as well as Moshe Holtzberg, a boy whose parents were killed in the 2008 Mumbai terrorist attacks.

 Important ally